-- Applicants must be an undergraduate student returning to Notre Dame following their internship to complete their degree.
+Applicants must be an undergraduate student returning to Notre Dame following their internship to complete their degree.

   - Applicants must have an internship/research offer that is relevant to their post-graduate career goals when submitting the funding application.
 Funding decisions are based upon the experience in which you are participating.

   - Volunteer programs or internships set up by a third-party and/or program fees are not eligible to receive funding.

-- Internship/research duties must be consistent with the student’s level of education, related to his/her area of study and consistent with their post-graduate career plans.
+  - Internship/research duties must be consistent with the student’s level of education, related to their area of study and consistent with their post-graduate career plans.

-- Employment must be on a full-time basis (30-40 hours per week) for 8 weeks in the United States or 7 weeks abroad.
+  - Employment must be on a full-time basis (30-40 hours per week) for at least 3 weeks or longer in the United States or abroad.

   - Paid interns are eligible to receive up to $1,000.